qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 .. figure:: /static/user_manual/working_with_vector/editProjectSnapping.png
    :align: center

-   Edit snapping options on a layer basis (Advanced mode) |nix|
+   Edit snapping options on a layer basis (Advanced mode)

+.. tip:: **Control the list of layers to snap**

+   The :guilabel:`Snapping Options` dialog is by default populated with parameters (mode, tolerance, units) set in the global :guilabel:`Digitizing` tab.
+   To avoid layers being checked by default in the **Advanced** mode and hence set snappable, define the :guilabel:`Default Snap mode` to ``Off``.

+Snapping tolerance can be set in ``pixels`` or ``map units`` (the units of the map view).
+While in the **Advanced** layer selection mode, it is possible to use a snapping tolerance that refers to ``layer units``, the units of the reprojected layer when 'on-the-fly' CRS transformation is on.

 .. index:: Search_Radius

-The :guilabel:`Snapping options` enables you to make a quick and simple general setting for all layers in the project so that the pointer snaps to all existing vertices and/or segments when using the 'All layers' snapping mode.
-In most cases it is sufficient to use this snapping mode.

-It is important to consider that the per-layer tolerance in 'map units' was actually in layer units.
-So if working with a layer in WGS84 reprojected to UTM, setting tolerance to 1 map unit (i.e. 1 meter) wouldn't work correctly because the units would be actually degrees.
-So now the 'map units' has been relabeled to 'layer units' and the new entry 'map units' operates with units of the map view.
-While working with 'on-the-fly' CRS transformation it is now possible to use a snapping tolerance that refers to either the units of the reprojected layer (setting 'layer units') or the units of the map view (setting 'map units').

 Search radius
 --------------

-Search radius is the distance QGIS uses to ``search`` for the closest vertex you are trying to move when you click on the map.
-If you aren't within the search radius, QGIS won't find and select any vertex for editing, and it will pop up an annoying warning to that effect.
+:index:`Search radius` is the distance QGIS uses to ``search`` for the closest vertex you are trying to select when you click on the map.
+If you aren't within the search radius, QGIS won't find and select any vertex for editing.
 Snap tolerance and search radius are set in map units or pixels, so you may find you need to experiment to get them set right.
 If you specify too big of a tolerance, QGIS may snap to the wrong vertex, especially if you are dealing